One of Stockholm's most chic streets. Photo: TT

 One of the most unusual shops in the area, Old Touch sells vintage ware from the 1800s to the 1970s at decent prices.
 Look no further if you're after a corset, a petticoat or a pair of platform shoes.
 Vasastan also has some first class antique stores, including Heinz Spindler Moritz Antik which specializes in vintage globes.

 On Torsgatan you’ll find Acne Archive, where you can score clothes from hipster denim and clothing brand Acne's previous collections at bargain prices.
-Vasastan is also home to women's clothing brand Carin Wester's flagship store and Plagg, which also sells classic Swedish womenswear brands including Filippa K, Odd Molly and Nudie Jeans.
+Vasastan is also home to Plagg, which also sells classic Swedish womenswear brands including Filippa K, Odd Molly and Nudie Jeans.

-Along St Eriksgatan you’ll find the latest in streetwear at Highlights.
+Along St Eriksgatan you’ll find the coolest art materials and spray paint at Highlights.

 If you're tired from pounding the streets, stop for a stroll in pretty green space Vasaparken.